FedeDP/libmodule/README.md

 ## What is a module, anyway?

 Unsurprisingly, module is the core concept of libmodule architecture.
-A module is an Actor that can listen on socket events too.
+A module is an Actor that can listen on non-pubsub events too.
 Frankly speaking, it is denoted by a M_MOD() macro plus a bunch of mandatory callbacks, eg:
 ```C
 #include <module/mod_easy.h>